← Back to all work

 Building with AI

 Still Space was designed and developed with Claude (Anthropic) as a creative and engineering partner.
-This wasn't about replacing design thinking — it was about amplifying it.
+Not replacing design thinking — amplifying it to ship a complete product in 7 days.

 What AI enabled